What’s new on Netflix? Best movies and TV shows released daily

-From the most important Netflix Authentic movies to the perfect TV exhibits obtainable within the streaming universe, take a look at easy methods to get probably the most out of your subscription with all the perfect new releases to observe on Netflix.
+From the largest Netflix Authentic movies to one of the best TV reveals accessible within the streaming universe, try the best way to get probably the most out of your subscription with all one of the best new releases to look at on Netflix.

-With a brand new present or movie to stream added to the record on daily basis, you’ll by no means be caught for what to observe on Netflix once more…
+With a brand new present or movie to stream added to the listing every single day, you’ll by no means be caught for what to look at on Netflix once more…

 Monday 23rd December: Million Pound Menu

-BBC sequence introduced by First Dates’ beloved maître d’ Fred Sirieix, through which budding restaurateurs bid for funding for his or her madcap and infrequently good concepts .
+BBC collection introduced by First Dates’ beloved maître d’ Fred Sirieix, during which budding restaurateurs bid for funding for his or her madcap and infrequently sensible concepts.
 Watch on Netflix

 Sunday 22nd December: The Two Popes